top of page

 This year did not include a lot of miles - only 550 km - but it was filled with highlights.

-The worst storms in over two decades struck southern Thailand in December 2016 and January 2017.
-I logged over 400km in the north Andaman Sea, paddling in wet, windy conditions waiting for Ian Taylor arrive.
-The ensuing flooding, unseasonable winds and inclement weather that ravaged the south showed no signs of relenting.
-This lead us to the unusually rational decision to establish a base camp at Green Banana, Aow Lek, Koh Chang and paddle daily.
+Unseasonably powerful storms struck southern Thailand in December 2016 and January 2017, causing heavy flooding.
+Holed up at Green Banana on Koh Chang, I paddled over 400 wet, windy, and wavy kilometres in the north Andaman Sea waiting for Ian Taylor to show up.
+When he arrived, we battled the elements for a few days and discussed our options.
+The original plan had us southbound, but wild winds and generally shitty weather ravaging the south showed no signs of relenting.
+This led us to the unusually rational decision to call Green Banana base camp and paddle daily.

-As always, we were welcomed by local fishermen, who became accustomed to seeing us in strange places.
+There are over 70 mangrove species growing in these saltwater forests.
+The wildlife is surprisingly diverse, and an endless maze of khlongs invites exploration.
+We made a game of pulling in at sandbars and 'islands' exposed by low tide for "shore lunches", featuring Ian's home-cooked and dehydrated Chili con Carne.
+As always, we were warmly greeted by local fishermen, who became accustomed to seeing us in strange places.
 From the shrimpers of Sai Dam Island and eel fishers of Khlong Ngao to the crabbers of Jak Island, we were always met with a smile and an invitation to eat.
-Best of all, we knew that no matter what the weather delivered, a dry and friendly home awaited.

-After another 1,000 km, finding new nooks and crannies, my local knowledge continues to grow.
+I logged another 1,000 km, finding new nooks and crannies, expanding my local knowledge and marvelling at the depth of sea kayaking opportunity around here.

 Click on the image for info